gmtiddia/working_memory_spiking_network/README.md

 If you use the code, cite us using the citation above.

 # Requirements
-To run the model, the NEST version of [this repository](https://github.com/gmtiddia/nest-simulator-3.1) is required.
-It is derived from the [NEST 3.1 version](https://github.com/nest/nest-simulator/tree/3.1-develop), with the addition of the ``tsodyks3_synapse`` model, not present in the standard version of the library.
-For the installation instructions, follow [this guide](https://nest-simulator.readthedocs.io/en/v3.1/installation/linux_install.html).
+To run the model you need both [NEST 3.X version](https://github.com/nest/nest-simulator) and [NESTML](https://github.com/nest/nestml) installed.
+For installation instructions, follow the guides for [NEST](https://nest-simulator.readthedocs.io/en/stable/installation/index.html) and [NESTML](https://nestml.readthedocs.io/en/latest/installation.html).

 Additionally, to run the model and analyze the data, Python and additional packages are required.
 To produce the data of the aforementioned publication, the following software was used:
 - Python 3.9.7